It all started with Blair Waldorf, TV’s modern patron saint of preppy style.

 - Juxtapose wide-leg trouser chinos with a (#1) girly ruffled blouse, and pull it together with a skinny belt at your hips.

 Do you identify with this style?
 Have you noticed this kind of fashion on Pinterest as well?
 What do you think about the items on this list?
-What else would you add?
+Is there anything else you’d add?
 What are some of your favorite ways to wear the pieces on this list?
 What other styles would you like to see us cover?
 Sound off by leaving us a comment!